Udit365/MATLAB-Essentials/Numerical_Methods/Explanatory_Notes/Errors_in_Numerical_Methods.md

 > **_Notes :_**

-    Truncation error decreases with `h`, however, machine precesion can determine how small our `h` should be.
+    Truncation error decreases with `h`, however, machine precession can determine how small our `h` should be.
     Round-off error increases with `h`.